IshtishadAlamTishad/Task-Management-App/README.md

 # Task Management App

 ### Overview
     A simple web application designed to help users manage their tasks efficiently.
-This project includes features like task creation, validation, and management, built using HTML, CSS, JavaScript, and PHP.
+    This project includes features like task creation, validation and management built using HTML, CSS, JavaScript and PHP.

 ### Features
     Task Creation: Users can add new tasks with title, description, and due date.